ajaydhar1/baseball-pitches/README.md

 ### Project File Structure

 The project structure is very simple and is the standard file structure for a website.
-Here is the directory structure for the project:
+Here is the directory structure:

 ![Directory_Screen_Short][directory-screenshot]